Azure/azure-cli-extensions/src/devcenter/README.md

-# Azure CLI for Mcirosoft Dev Box and Azure Deployment Environments Extension #
+# Azure CLI Extension for Microsoft Dev Box and Azure Deployment Environments #
-This is the extension for [Microsoft Dev Box](https://learn.microsoft.com/azure/dev-box/) and [Azure Deployment Environments](https://learn.microsoft.com/azure/deployment-environments/)
+This is the Azure CLI extension for [Microsoft Dev Box](https://learn.microsoft.com/azure/dev-box/) and [Azure Deployment Environments](https://learn.microsoft.com/azure/deployment-environments/)

 ### How to use ###
 Install this extension using the below CLI command